Shopify/liquid/basics/types.md

 - [Array](#array)
 - [EmptyDrop](#emptydrop)

-Liquid variables can be initialized by using the [assign](/tags/#assign) or [capture](/tags/#capture) tags.
+You can initialize Liquid variables with the [assign](/tags/#assign) or [capture](/tags/#capture) tags.

 ## String

-Strings are declared by wrapping a variable's value in single or double quotes.
+Declare a string by wrapping a variable's value in single or double quotes:

 ```liquid
 {% raw %}